nicoboyce/nano/draft.md

 ## Chapter 2

+Crossword clue: winchester, bottle.
+Socks

 His end terrace abode was arranged such that the dining room was at the front of the house, with a sturdy oak table almost lost beneath newspaper cuttings and Norman's self compiled fact sheets.
 Norman bypassed the mess, the stacks of books and magazines reaching almost the ceiling in many cases, heading directly for the old brown leather Chesterfield armchair in which he could usually be expected to be located of an evening.

 ## Chapter 3

-## Chapter 4

 Norm's local pub is burned down but a mysterious scrawl across the still smouldering door reads "one down"